-After performing for years in dives, Simone appeared at Hugh Hefner's original Playboy Club in Chicago in early 1960s, where she dutifully played her version of Gershwin's "I Loves You, Porgy."
-The song was a breakout hit for Simone, climbing to number 18 on the Billboard chart.
+After performing for years in dives, Simone appears at Hugh Hefner's original Playboy Club in Chicago in early 1960s, where she dutifully plays her version of the Gershwin brother's "I Loves You, Porgy."
+The song was a breakout hit for Simone, climbing to #18 on the Billboard chart.
 It seemed that she was destined to be one of the great black starlets of the period.

 "If I had to pick a favorite song, it was 'I Loves You, Porgy,' because it was a love story, and ain't nothing like love," said Simone's longtime bassist, Lisle Atkinson.

 However, the scene is only the beginning of the complexity that marked Simone's life on and off the stage.